Need help finding where your passport was issued?

 💡 Did you know?
 Only 26 passport agencies and centers in the United States handle all passport applications.

-Where Is the Place of Issue on a Passport?
+Place of Issue on a Passport: Where Is It?

 The personal details page in your passport has all the information, such as the expiration date or birthplace, but there’s no mention of “place of issue.”